-Incidence of Contributions: For Manchester School District and enterprise funds of the City (Airport, Water Works), and the Retirement System, contributions are assumed to be received continuously throughout the year based upon the actual payroll payable at the time contributions are made.
-For the remaining City group, employer contributions are assumed to be received on a semiannual basis in December and July.
+Incidence of Contributions: Contributions are assumed to be received continuously throughout the year based upon the actual payroll payable at the time contributions are made.

-COLA Assumption: 1.25% compounded annually.
+COLA Assumption: 1.00% compounded annually - Pension only.

-Adjustments: Normal and Early retirement costs were increased by 9% to reflect lump sums that are payable at retirement but not available in the active data.
+Adjustments: Normal and Early retirement costs were increased by 10% to reflect lump sums that are payable at retirement but not available in the active data.
 Retiree liabilities were increased 1% to account for pop-up retiree benefits.